jenkinsci/azure-container-agents-plugin/README.md

 1. Specify `Name` and `Labels`
 2. Set `Startup Timeout`.
 3. Select `Image OS Type`, Windows or Linux.
 4. Fill in `Docker Image`.
 Please note that the slave will connect with master via JNLP, so make sure JNLP installed in image.
+Default image is `jenkins/jnlp-slave` and you can also use it as base image.
 5. If you use a private registry, you need to specify a credential.
 Please note the `URL` should not contain protocol (e.g. index.docker.io).
 6. Specify a `Command`.
 Now the `Command` will override the ENTRYPOINT. `Arguments`. `${rootUrl}`, `${secret}` and `${nodeName}` will be replace with JenkinsUrl, Secret and ComputerNodeName automatically.
 7. Specify the `Working Dir`.
 Different from Azure Container Service (Kubernetes), you must ensure login user have the write permission to this directory.